Melissamij/nomade-dreamer-blog/_drafts/what-you-don-t-hear-about-sumba.md

 #### Frist stop&nbsp;**Ratenggaro village:**

 We arrive at the village with my driver, at the entrance they ask for a fee of 50.000 which I pay.

-Once in the village, I go around, look at the houses ...
+Once in the village, I go around, look at the houses …

-A few kids&nbsp;**invite**&nbsp;me to come to their houses, I go in, and ask them questions about where they sleep, etc...&nbsp;
+A few kids&nbsp;**invite**&nbsp;me to come to their houses, I go in, and ask them questions about where they sleep, etc…&nbsp;

-You will soon find out that not many people live here really it's a show.
+You will soon find out that not many people live here really, it's a show!
 When I leave the house an older man comes to me and asks me for money for visiting the house and taking pictures with the children.&nbsp;

-I will of course have given something to the kids, but I don't like to be forced to pay, and even worst they are not happy with what I gave ...&nbsp;
+I would of course have given something to the kids, but I don't like to be forced to pay, and even worst they are not happy with what I gave …&nbsp;

+Just makes me sad because, it ruins the human connexion you think you had.

 ![](/uploads/dji-20230416-104329-344.jpg){: .-image width="2268" height="4032"}![](/uploads/dji-20230416-104114-809.jpg){: .-image width="2268" height="4032"}

-Then I decide to take my drone out and fly it, only once in the air the same man comes to me and tells me I will have to pay for that as well.&nbsp;
+Then I decide to take my drone out and fly it ( I asked if it was ok ), only once in the air the same man comes to me and tells me I will have to pay for that as well.&nbsp;

-I tell him that he should have said so before and also ask how much, he tells me 7000 and I make sure to ask two times to make sure of the amount.&nbsp;
+I tell him that he should have said that before and also ask how much, he tells me 7000 and I make sure to ask two times to make sure of the amount.&nbsp;

-Anyway seems I did not charge my battery well so it ran out ... ( yeah sucks).
+Anyway seems I did not charge my battery well so it ran out … ( yeah sucks).
 Still got those shots, enjoy !

 ![](/uploads/img-4892-1.jpg){: width="1179" height="652"}